rickstaa/stable-learning-control/docs/source/utils/logger.rst

 .. autofunction:: spinup.utils.logx.restore_tf_graph

-When you use this method to restore a graph saved by a Tensorflow Spinning Up implementation, you can minimally expect it to include the following:
+When you use this method to restore a graph saved by a Tensorflow `Machine Learning Control`_ implementation, you can minimally expect it to include the following:

 ======  ===============================================
 Key     Value